 3. Find Challenges

 Challenges are not unpleasant.
 They can be exciting and rewarding.
-Provided that the challenge is on a problem you care about solving.
+Find a challenge related to a problem you care about solving.
+Overcoming it will then feel meaningful and will push you to continue learning.

 4. Check Your Learning Process